-So, in the late thirties, she dyed her hair a fiery red and underwent a year of painful electrolysis to raise her hairline.
-She became the perfect, all-American girl-next-door.
+So, in the late thirties, she was anglicized.
+Her hair was lightened to a fiery red, she underwent of year of painful electrolysis to raise her hairline, and took on her mother's English maiden name to become Rita Hayworth.

 By the mid-forties she'd cultivated the look of the sultry vamp and Love Goddess that won her the role of Gilda in the 1946 film noir of the same name.
-It's a look women still try to emulate, and the one for which she will always be remembered.
+It's the look for which she will always be admired and remembered.

 Rita's Most Prominent Features

 Rita's luxuriant hair was parted at the side and cascaded in soft waves over her shoulders.
 Unlike most styles of the period, it wasn't set and static.
 It was loose and bouncy, enhancing and complementing the grace and pizzazz that emanated from a lifetime of dance.